engelfrost/svg-input-elements/README.md

 _We are soon ready for a 1.0 version.
 Help coding a better and more general 2.0 version would be greatly appreciated!_

-The current state can be considered an beta version of 1.0 - it is feature complete but buggy.
+The current state can be considered an alpha or beta version of 1.0.
+It is feature complete but buggy.

 Better documentation will be included in the 1.0 release.
 For now, use the instructions in [Getting Started](#getting-started).
 A demo (updated 5 June